 What were you thinking when the official attacked you?

 I was very frightened and was just trying to get away from him.

 Because I knew if I did that no one would believe women could run distances and deserved to be in the Boston Marathon; they would just think that I was a clown, and that women were barging into events where they had no ability.
 I was serious about my running and I could not let fear stop me.

 What did the men around you do in the race?

-KS: They were shouting at the official to leave me alone and tried to push him away but he was very determined.
-Then my boyfriend, who was an ex-All American football player, gave the official a massive body block and sent him flying out of the race.
+They were shouting at the official to leave me alone and tried to push him away but he was very determined.
+Then my boyfriend, who was an ex-All American football player, gave the official a massive shoulder charge and sent him flying out of the race.

 Did you bring your boyfriend along to Boston to protect you?

 No, my boyfriend originally came to Boston because he thought if a girl could run the race, he could run it, too.